-Let one or several family members choose an item for you to wear or carry with you on your big day.
+Let one family member choose an item or accessory for you to wear or carry with you on your big day.
 You can even assign four different people to pick out something old, new, borrowed, or blue!
 This will reassure them that a piece of them will be with you as you start your forever.

 The most important part to an elopement is hiring a great photographer and videographer.
-Because of the fact that not all of your family and friends will be there, it is SO important to have every detail captured so that they can relive the day with you.
+Because not all of your family and friends will be there, it is extra important to have every detail captured so they can relive the day with you.

 After the elopement, you can gift significant family members a printed photo album with a hand-written note inside the cover.

 Additionally, you can host a private viewing of the elopement video for just your closest family and friends!
-Make it fun and pop popcorn or a bottle of champagne!
+Make it a fun movie night with popcorn and champagne!

-Hiring a great elopement photographer/videographer will not only help you to relive your best day ever, but will also allow everyone you love to experience it with you even if they weren’t present.
+Hiring a great elopement photographer and videographer will not only help you to relive your best day ever, but will also allow everyone you love to experience it with you even if they weren’t present.

 The beauty of modern technology if that you can have people witness your elopement, even if they aren’t there in the flesh!

-Send out an elopement announcement (here are some of my favorite elopement announcement cards!), and include a link to an Elopement Experience Fund and/or a Honeymoon Fund!
+Send out an elopement announcement, and include a link to an Elopement Experience Fund or a Honeymoon Fund!
 This way, your family and friends can treat you to experiences while you are away on your elopement trip.
 They can purchase a couples massage, sunset sail, hot air balloon ride, helicopter tour, snorkeling excursion, whatever it is that you want to do on your trip!
 Family and friends will feel so happy knowing that they contributed to you having the time of your life!

 Lastly, the most effective way to elope without hurting feelings is to have an intentional conversation prior to your announcement.
-Lots of couples ask me how to tell family that you’re eloping.
-These are my best tips for breaking the news.
+Lots of couples ask me how to tell family that you’re eloping, and these are my best tips for breaking the news.